vmaurya6622/OS-Assignments/Assignment-03/readme.md

 _**General Instructions**_ :-

-1. In the terminal based on UNIX run "gcc main.c -o main.out && ./main.out" without quotes to run the code.
+1. In the terminal based on UNIX run "gcc main.c -o main.out && ./main.out <NCPU> <TSLICE>" without quotes to run the code.
 2. submit the input files to save them in the queue.
 3. you will be provided with a pid after you submit the program which you can use to track the process.
 3. you can also add the process priority as eg. "submit ./1.out 2" this "2" can be any integral number being (1,2,3,4)